micb25/nova-x/README.md

 # Nova-X
 ## Introduction
 Nova-X was an experimental operating system (OS) written by a group of young people between 2002 and 2003.
-The aim was to implement basic feature of a modern protected mode operating system to learn and understand low-level hardware programming.
+The aim was to implement basic features of a modern protected mode operating system to learn and understand low-level hardware programming.
 The OS is mostly based on low-level assembler and C code.

 ## Features
 - Boot sector (bootable from a floppy disk)